XiongVang/ddos/README.md

 1. git clone https://github.com/XiongVang/ddos
 2. Fill in required paths for all `.sh` files in `scripts` directory
 3. From project root folder:
-  	1. Run `./scripts/create-topics-and-connectors.sh`
+  	1. Run `./scripts/create-topic.sh`
   	2. Run `./scripts/run-ddos-detector.sh`
+  	3. Run `./scripts/load-access-log.sh`
-4. Run `SELECT * FROM attacks` in MySQL for results.
+4. Run `SELECT * FROM ddos.attacks;` in MySQL for results.

 ## Future Improvements
+-  Use Kafka connect to ingest logs into `access-log` topic
 -  Write to Kudu instead of MySQL
 -  Use Machine Learning to detector DDOS attacks